cangorur/human_robot_collaboration/doc/Experiment_Setup_Readme.md

 ## Experiment 1 - Robot Expressiveness

 * configure the RaspberryPi1 with the dobot arm control nodes as described above.
+* run the dobot_worker node ''' rosrun hrc_ros dobot_worker_agent'''  (configure the remote rosmaster in the terminal first as described above
 * run the experiment node that is used to trigger the dobot expressions '''rosrun hrc_ros experiment_1_expressiveness.py'''
 	* you can specify numbers from 11 to 27.
 The numbers are compiled like this [experiment_part 1/2, expresspin from 1-7]